The CWRU Libraries Diversity Committee's 2023-2024 action plan recommends that campus libraries focus on:

 Initiative 1.
 CULTURE:

 Strategy.
-Work with different CWRU departments such as Multicultural Affairs and OIDEO to develop an education and development program for CWRU library staff.
-We will offer staff training sessions to all CWRU libraries or collaborate with departments that are already offering training, such as the law school.
+Work with different CWRU departments such as Office of Multicultural Affairs, OIDEO, LGBT Center, Office of International Affairs, and the Social Justice Institute to develop educational content for CWRU library staff.
+We will offer staff training sessions and events to all CWRU libraries and collaborate with departments that have developed programming.